jiadonglou/Interactive-Lab-Hub/Lab 5/README.md

 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

 User will be aware of the uncertainties in the system because the quality of WebCam is not as good.
 If the system doesn't work due to the camera's inability to capture good images, the entrie device became useless.
-In order to address this, I would need to make sure to use a better camera with night vision supported.
-Because the purpose of the system is more to survilliance instead of recognition, I can lower the threshold of classifying an object.
+In order to address this, we would need to make sure to use a better camera with night vision supported.
+Because the purpose of the system is more to survilliance instead of recognition at this stage of the lab, we can lower the threshold of classifying an object for now.
 As long as there's any movements in the camera, it will capture it.
+However, this could be an issue when we actually need to recognize the object, as it could severely impact by the miss recognition.

 ### Part D
 ### Characterize your own Observant system